Products and variants

 Orientation with the

-To retrieve the defined options, you can use the Storefront Products API to get option for a single product (Products_GetProductOptions) as well as for all options defined in a tenant (Products_GetAllProductOptions).
+To retrieve the defined options, you can use the Storefront Products API to get options for a single product (Products_GetProductOptions) as well as for all options defined in a tenant (Products_GetAllProductOptions).

 Composing product variants

 Customer's Canvas generates a set of variants for every combination of product properties.
 In our example, the following product variants will appear:

 - 3.5 x 2 / Vertical

 The endpoint Products_GetProductLink allows you to obtain this set of variants.

 The main idea of generating many product variants is to provide separate design and mockup files for every set of unique product properties.
 You can provide designs for a product variant as well as for a regular product in your e-commerce store.